Magnolia Vale

 Then their son Andrew Brown Learned (1869-1961) got it.
 He was wed twice: Elizabeth Pilcher Yerger Learned (1872-1927)(m.1897) and Pearl Rawlins Learned (1876-1954).
 He continued and succeeded with the varied family businesses.
 In 1946, the original home burned down.
 Learned rebuilt the home like the original and was done by 1950.

 Magnolia Vale remained in the family with his grandson Howard Bell Peabody, Jr. (1919-2003) and his wife Margaret Pipes Peabody.
-Under Peabody, the extensive gardens were destroyed.
-The lumber mill continued in family ownership as well.
-It was finally closed and razed in the 1960s.
+Magnolia Vale was the sole mansion built below the bluffs - as such, the land fell away and ruined the gardens over time.
+The mansion burned down in 1946.
+The lumber mill continued in family ownership; it was finally closed and razed in the 1960s.

 In 2025, Ken Kochey and Sarah Wellons Laird are owners.
 He is a photographer.